Rise of Nightmares: Characters

 A Romanian fortune teller, who predicts Josh's fate on the train.
 She inexplicably survives the train wreck, and immediately heads for the mansion, unknowingly leading the frightened survivors right to the hell she had once escaped.
 She was a prisoner there in the past, but was aided in her escape by an unnamed detective.
-Yeli is the wife of Ernst.
+Yeli is married to Ernst.